 Rich Tasks at Crynallt Primary School

-A ‘rich task’ in Crynallt Primary usually lasts for between 1-2 weeks and all our junior classes complete them.
+A ‘Rich Task’ in Crynallt Primary usually lasts for between 1-2 weeks and all our Upper School classes complete them.
 They are done at least termly, but short rich task activities may completed more often.